Producing a product is not the end of your involvement in your customers’ buying journey but the start of the final step: delivery.

 The Last Mile Problem for Furniture Delivery

-Furniture businesses operate with large, heavy products such as couches to small and sometimes fragile items, including mirrors and glass.
-Customers purchasing furniture are also far more likely to require assistance getting their purchases to their home due to the size and weight.
+Furniture businesses operate with large, heavy products such as couches, and also with small and sometimes fragile items, including mirrors and glass.
+Customers buying furniture are far more likely to need help getting their purchases into their home.

 A few of the last mile problems faced by furniture businesses include: